Clinic Treatment Programs

 Home Based Crisis Intervention (HBCI)

-Linked to emergency rooms, these interventions last for 4 to 6 weeks.
-A counselor is available seven days a week, 24 hours a day to work with the child and family.
+These interventions last for 4 to 6 weeks and a counselor is available seven days a week, 24 hours a day to work with the child and family.

 Single Point of Access